 After working at PEN in 2011 on the 77th PEN Congress in Serbia, Jena re-joined the PEN team in May 2013.
-Until the end of September 2013 she will be working on a part-time basis as the PEN International Secretariat focal point for the 79th PEN International Congress, being held this autumn in Reykjavik, Iceland, in September 2013.
+She worked as the PEN International Secretariat focal point for the 79th PEN International Congress held in Reykjavik, Iceland, in September 2013.
 She is currently working on preparations for the 80th Congress in Bishkek, in September 2014.

 Holly Strauss, Communications and Fundraising Officer

-Holly recently graduated from the University of Sussex with a degree in English Literature and joined PEN in March to first assist the Literary Manager, and then the Communications Manager, with upcoming publications and events.
+Holly graduated from the University of Sussex with a degree in English Literature and joined PEN in March 2013 to first assist the Literary Manager, and then the Communications Manager, with upcoming publications and events.
 She became Communications and Fundraising Officer in November last year.